artem199735/PhotoBooth/README.md

 	Register photo button is temporary for registering the photo. this button will be removed in the future.
 	Once you register the photo, you can check in photo views.

-And Please pay money via paypal directly in the future.
-Also I want to chat on skype.
-My skype id is live:metis116.

 Best Regards,
 Yakovenko Artem